Collab Hours on a calendar is circled, while another calendar with excessive meetings is crossed out

 Summary

-The model is straightforward: there's one daily meeting called “Collab Hour,” approximately one hour in duration, where all necessary discussions take place.
+The model is straightforward: there's one daily working session called “Collab Hour,” for approximately one hour, where the entire process unfolds.
 This process forbids additional meetings without a clear justification.
 See the section on “when meetings are acceptable” for more details.

-- Unblock: Identify blockers to progress and resolve them during this session.
-There's no sense noting action items if the team is capable of assisting immediately.
+1. Unblock: Identify blockers to progress and resolve them during this session.
+If the team is capable of assisting immediately, then do not defer the task until after the meeting.

-Customers should regularly should join the “Collab Hour” session to provide feedback and answer questions.
-This works fairly well at two weeks, which is a similar cadence to most sprints in Scrum, but the team should agree on a schedule that makes the most sense for them.
+Customers should regularly join the “Collab Hour” session to provide input and answers in real time.
+This may work fairly well at two weeks, which is a familiar cadence for many teams today, but the team should agree on whatever makes the most sense for them.
 It should be noted, however, that this does not require a release at the same interval.
-Wherever possible, favor continuous deployment with feature flags to minimize long-lived feature branches.
+Favor continuous delivery; release at least once every day if possible.

 The Details